Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

         }
 ```

-The following system events are connected with system state changes.
+The following system events are connected with system state changes:

-`OnLowMemory()`	Used to take necessary actions in low memory situations.
+`OnLowMemory()`	is used to take necessary actions in low memory situations.
 Save data in the main memory to a persistent memory or storage, to avoid data loss in case the Tizen platform Low Memory Killer kills your application to get more free memory.
-Release any cached data in the main memory to secure more free memory.
+Release any cached data in the main memory to secure more free memory:

 ```csharp
         protected override void OnLowMemory(LowMemoryEventArgs e)